top of page

 And that has made all the difference.

 Recently, a new friend invited me to tell him my “life’s story” and, of course, I was more than eager to oblige.
-As I told my tale, I felt as if I were a character in My Dinner with Andre, but when I later left the restaurant, I realized that the man I had described to my friend was a mash-up of St. Augustine and Che Guevara.
+As I told my tale, I felt as if I were a character in My Dinner with Andre, but later, when I’d left the restaurant, I realized that the man I had just described in nauseating detail was a mash-up of St. Augustine and Che Guevara.
 (Are we all just mash-ups of our heroes?)

 Not that anything I told my friend was untrue.
 It was just that every story had been edited to emphasize the creative and the courageous at the expense of the bumbling and the befuddled.
 “It’s my story; I’ll tell it the way I want!”